ErikaJacobs/Personal-Website/content/post/Learning From Teaching/index.md

 As of right now, I'm a solid 1/5 on Rate My Professor.
 1 is the worst you can get!

 A takeaway that I had this year is that these bad ratings can be humbling, and don't mean you're a terrible teacher overall (even if there are weak spots).
-In some cases, negative ratings mean you were being a *good* teacher, and a negative rating is a way for students to express negative emotion behind their choices with consequences.
+In some cases, negative ratings mean you were being a *good* teacher, and a negative rating is a way for students to express negative emotion behind the consequences to their actions.

 Take for example this review here: